KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-DiscordWatch by Smiche](https://github.com/Smiche/MMM-DiscordWatch)

-1. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-2. found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`
+1. found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`

 ## [MMM-Discourse-notifications by jordy-u](https://github.com/jordy-u/MMM-Discourse-notifications)

 1. found 'node-fetch' in file `DiscourseRequestHandler.js`: Replace it with built-in fetch.
-2. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-3. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+2. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-DisneyWaitTimes by gberg927](https://github.com/gberg927/MMM-DisneyWaitTimes)